rubinovk/minimal-mistakes/_pages/k.md

 * web design will be about design and not about tweaks
 * thoughts are tangible

+## People say about him

+> "He is every other inch a gentleman" [RW](http://www.brainyquote.com/quotes/quotes/r/rebeccawes106776.html)

+> "The man is either mad, or he is making verses" [H](http://www.brainyquote.com/quotes/quotes/h/horace152501.html)

+> "He is winding the watch of his wit; by and by it will strike" [WS](http://www.brainyquote.com/quotes/quotes/w/williamsha137443.html)

 ## My superpower

 > Ability to form a mental image of things intangible;